-When you seek care at our office, you are assured that Drs.
-Porteous and Burke utilize the latest in technology to enhance the quality and fit for your dental care.
+When you seek care at our office, you are assured that Dr. Porteous utilize the latest in technology to enhance the quality and fit for your dental care.

 Our practice uses high power microscopes and LED surgical lights to enhance the precision of patient care.

 Dentistry is micro-surgery.
 Using microscopes enables us to create dental restorations with incredibly precise fit and finish.
 You just can’t fulfill that level of care with the naked eye.

 Dr. Porteous choose carefully which and when radiographs are taken.
 There are many guidelines that we follow.
 Digital Radiographs allow us to see everything we cannot see with our own eyes.
 Digital Radiographs enable us to detect cavities in between your teeth, determine bone level, and analyze the health of your bone.
 We can also examine the roots and nerves of teeth, diagnose lesions such as cysts or tumors, as well as assess damage when trauma occurs.

 Dental radiographs are invaluable aids in diagnosing, treating, and maintaining dental health.
 Dr. Porteous utilize Digital Imaging Technologies within the office.
 Digital X-rays are healthier for the patient by cutting exposure time in half and limiting radiation exposure to 1/16th that of traditional dental x-rays.
 Digital radiographs allow the image to be magnified on the computer monitor which can help us to see cavities and pathology more clearly.
 Digital radiography is also better for the environment.
 Chemcials used to develop film, and excess plastic waste are eliminated when using digital imaging.

 Digital imaging allows us to store patient images, and enables us to quickly and easily transfer them to specialists or insurance companies or our patients.

 For patients who do not look forward to needles, drilling, or numbness, Laser Dentistry may be the right choice.